robotology/whole-body-controllers/library/README.md

 ## matlab-gui

-A static GUI for starting/closing the Simulink models without the need of opening the Simulink default GUI.
+Utilties for designing a `static GUI` for starting/closing the Simulink models without the need of opening the Simulink default GUI.

 ## simulink-library

-A library of Simulink models used by all the controllers.
+A library of Simulink models for computing specific quantities required by the controllers. **Usage**: copy-paste the content of the models in your Simulink model, and eventually modify them accordingly to the specific case.